sudha91/cakemanager-ci/README.md

 7. The application has been authenticated using the Spring security keeping in mind seperation of concerns

+- A role of manager with username manager and password manager123 has been added to access the endpoints Update an existing cake and add a new cake(along with User role)
+- A role of user with username user and password user123 has been added who is authorized to get the list of cakes in the system
+- A role of admin with username admin and password admin123 has been added who has access to deleting an existing cake(along with user role)

+Any access to endpoint with unauthorized role throws an 403 Forbidden exception

+The details above could be used for logging into the application

 8. Continous integration on the Circle CI system has been added to provide the stable build on the repo

 The latest build details can be found below: